XBeratUzun/Substation-Pre-Feasibility-Analysis-Tool/README.md

   - Approximate average slope using a simple Sobel filter.
   - Total area within **100-500 meters elevation range**.
 - Automatically estimates a basic **Bill of Materials (BoM)**:
-  - Excavation volume (based on area and dummy depth).
+  - Excavation volume (based on area and depth).
   - Concrete and steel quantity estimates.
   - **Estimated cost.**
 - Presents results and BoM in a **simple web page table**.